 By Ashley Donde

 With its beautiful historic downtown square, fabulous restaurants, and gorgeous landscapes, Georgetown is a great place to visit in any season.
 But springtime in this north Austin-area getaway is magical, as the spectacular weather and blooming flowers inspire endless outdoor adventures.
-Whether you’re hiking on scenic nature trails, window shopping, or day drinking, you’ll find there are all sorts of ways to soak up the spring sun.
+Whether you’re hiking on scenic nature trails, living it up at the Red Poppy Festival, window shopping, or enjoying a cocktail, you’ll find there are all sorts of ways to soak up the spring sun.
 Luckily, we have plenty of ideas for you.

 Georgetown’s nine miles of hiking and biking trails provide a wonderful way to explore the outdoors.
 With flowers popping up all over and wildlife out and about, there’s no better time to do it than spring.
 Start with the tranquil hiking and equestrian trails that are tucked away among the rolling hills and verdant oaks of Garey Park.
 Take your time as you explore the pristine trails along the San Gabriel River, then find a sunny spot to lay out a picnic.
 The park also has a dog park and a splash pad, so everyone in the family has a place to play.